SAP LeanIX Engineering Values

 Acknowledgements

-These values are a result of an open conversation between all engineers and we'd like to thank everyone for their contributions and insightful conversations, it's just one more way how we live the "Collaborative software development" value.
+These values are the result of an open conversation among all engineers, and we'd like to thank everyone for their contributions and insightful conversations; it's just one more way how we live the value of collaborative software development.

 Published by...